mmegankl/ece386-lab4/README.md

 In conclusion, the LiteRT model is the better choice due to its faster run times and efficient memory usage.

 ## Documentation
+C2C Leong got Ei from Capt Yarbrough for help with the continuous file.
+We used GeeksForGeeks/StackOverflow to help with some code.
+Ai was used in a learning manner, and not to get the answer.

 ### People
+Capt Yarbrough

 ### LLMs
 https://box.boodle.ai/c/b5aecd2d-5eb1-4482-b7ca-ada9e0887f13